mcqlein-pro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a readme file for 0x02-shell_redirections
+a readme file for 0x02.
+Shell, I/O Redirections and filters